GrinPlusPlus/GrinPlusPlusMobile/README.md

 ## Building APK

 - Clone this repository.
-- Open the project using Visual Studio or Xamarin Studio.
+- Open the Solution using Visual Studio or Xamarin Studio.
 - Build

 ## Building Node